 It is probably the most active volcano in Europe; it certainly is the volcano with the longest recorded history.
 The Athenian playwright Aeschylus and the poet Pindar mention the eruption of 476/475 and the historian Thucydides refers to a similar event in 425.

-The eruption of 396 has been recorded by Diodorus of Sicily.note[Diodorus of Sicily, World History 14.59.3.]
+The eruption of 396 was recorded by Diodorus of Sicily.note[Diodorus of Sicily, World History 14.59.3.]
 The list of omens by Julius Obsequens (based on the Roman historian Livy) refers to other volcanic activities in 140, 135, and 126.
 Orosius mentions an eruption in 123 BCE, Petronius knows of activity in 49, Virgil in 44, Appian of Alexandria in 38, and Cassius Dio in 32 BCE.
 This list of ancient eruptions is concluded by Suetonius, who informs us that Mount Etna was active in 40 CE.note[Appian, Civil Wars 5.117; Cassius Dio, Roman History 50.8.3; Suetonius, Caligula 51.]

 Like the nearby Stromboli, Mount Etna is a stratovolcano, which means that it is a conical mountain that was built by the eruption of lava, ashes, and pyroclastic flows.
 As a consequence, it becomes very steep (sometimes >30º) as one approaches the summit; worse, the dark cinders and loose ash make it almost impossible to climb to the top, as the Roman emperor Hadrian experienced in 125.
 The main caldera is usually quiet; when the volcano is active, lava slowly and regularly flows from one of the two hundred smaller vents down the slopes, sometimes reaching the sea.
 However, real explosions have also been recorded.

 When you visit the dark and inhospitable landscape, it is easy to imagine that in Antiquity, it was believed that the fire-breathing Enceladus was buried alive in Sicily; when he moved, earthquakes were the result.
 Alternatively, the fire-breather was a monster named Typhon.
 The god Hephaestion (or Vulcan) had his forge inside Mount Etna, and the Cyclopes were believed to have lived in caves.
 Because of its height, it was believed to be a place where people had gathered during the Great Flood, and survived.note[Hyginus, Fabulae 153.]